+Most foods in the grocery store have a nutrition facts label and list of ingredients.
 When you go grocery shopping, take the time to read the nutrition facts labels on the foods you purchase.
 Compare nutrients and calories in one food to those in another.
 The information may surprise you.
-Make sure that you aren’t buying foods high in saturated fat, trans fat, cholesterol, sodium and added sugars!
+Make sure you aren’t buying foods high in calories, saturated fat, trans fat, sodium and added sugars!

-How do I read the nutrition facts label?
+What information is in the nutrition facts label?

 - The “Nutrition Facts” label contains this information:

-- Call 1-800-AHA-USA1 (1-800-242-8721), or visit heart.org to learn more about heart disease.
+- Call 1-800-AHA-USA1 (1-800-242-8721), or visit heart.org to learn more about heart disease and stroke.